AlexRogalskiy/graalvm-notes/README.md

 * jandex - high performance classpath scanner & indexer: avoids any class initialization
 * arc - CDI based dependency injection, at build time
 * gizmo - bytecode generation library, used by extensions to generate all infrastructure
-* makes a difference if we only want to scale in cloud - and we want to have low first response time

 ## micronaut
-* a modern, jvm-based, full-stack framework for building modular, easily testable microservice and serverless applications
+* a microservices and serverless focused framework
+    * library/toolkit vs framework
+        * when you use a library, you are in charge of the flow of the application
+            * you are choosing when and where to call the library
+        * when you use a framework, the framework is in charge of the flow
+            * it provides some places for you to plug in your code, but it calls the code you plugged in as needed
+    * reflection free, runtime proxy free, no dynamic classloading
 * designed from the ground-up for Microservices and Serverless Computing
-    * designed with microservices and cloud computing in mind with a lot of cloud-native features like
+    * a lot of cloud-native features
         * service discovery
         * distributed tracing
         * asynchronous communication